-At this time, the immobilizer system is disarmed and the light illuminates for about 3 seconds and then goes out.
+At this time, the immobilizer system is disarmed and the light illuminates for about 3 seconds and then turns off.

-If the engine doesn't start with the correct ignition key, and the security indicator light keeps illuminating or flashing, the system may have a malfunction.
+If the engine does not start with the correct ignition key, and the security indicator light keeps illuminating or flashing, the system may have a malfunction.
 Consult an Authorized Mazda Dealer.

-▼ Headlight High-Beam Indicator Light
+▼Headlight High-Beam Indicator Light